The homotopy theory of cyclotomic spectra: Introduction

 from the (point-set) geometric fixed points of $T$ back to $T$ such that the composite in the homotopy category from the derived geometric fixed points is an $\aF_{p}$-equivalence, i.e., induces an isomorphism on homotopy groups $\pi^{C_{p^{n}}}_{*}$ for all $n\geq 0$ (Definition~\ref{defn:pcyc}).
 Since in most examples one works with the $p$-cyclotomic structure, in the remainder of this introduction we focus on this case for expositional simplicity.

 Since the definition of cyclotomic spectra includes a homotopy-theoretic constraint, it is unreasonable to expect any category of cyclotomic spectra to be closed under general (or even finite) limits or colimits.
 Thus, we cannot expect a model category of cyclotomic spectra; nevertheless, we show that our category of cyclotomic spectra admits a \textit{model structure} in the sense of \cite[1.1.3]{Hovey-ModelCat}: It has subcategories of cofibrations, fibrations, and weak equivalences that satisfy Quillen's closed model category axioms.
 Moreover, the category of cyclotomic spectra admits finite coproducts and products, pushouts over cofibrations, and pullbacks over fibrations.
-These limits and colimits suffice to construct the entirety of the homotopy theory set up in Chapter~I of \cite{Quillen-HA} (and much of the abstract homotopy theory developed since; see for example, \cite{ABC} where this is worked out in even greater generality).
-For terminological convenience, we refer to a category with a model structure and these limits and colimits as a model* category.
+These limits and colimits suffice to construct the entirety of the homotopy theory set up in Chapter~I of \cite{Quillen-HA}, and much of the abstract homotopy theory developed since; e.g., see~\cite{ABC} where this is worked out in even greater generality.
+As an example, since the category of cyclotomic spectra additionally admits filtered colimits along cofibrations, we can deduce that it has all homotopy colimits.

 \begin{defn} A \term{model* category} is a category with a model structure \cite[1.1.3]{Hovey-ModelCat} and which admits finite coproducts and products, pushouts over cofibrations, and pullbacks over fibrations. \end{defn}